marianhlavac/marianhlavac-cz/index.md

 ## What I do

-I'm a full-stack web developer with an emphasis on the **front-end technologies**, and I consider web technologies as my main focus.
+I'm a&nbsp;full-stack web developer with an emphasis on the **front-end technologies**, and I consider web technologies as my main focus.
-Alongside that, I sometimes do UI design, develop games, or fiddle with hardware, but if I were ever to sell myself, I reckon they wouldn't make a good selling points.
+Alongside that, I sometimes do UI design, develop games, or fiddle with hardware, but if I were ever to sell myself, I reckon they wouldn't make a&nbsp;good selling points.

 ### Web Development
 I try to cover all corners of the field, from setting up the server,